akagire/eslint-config-p-ts/README.md

 #### [SHOULD] No export default

-Please ignore this when needs use default export in flamework. (eg Nuxt's middleware)
+Please ignore this when needs use default export in framework. (eg Nuxt's middleware)

 *Bad*
 ```ts